 Without electricity, fresh milk will go bad in hours.
-In an emergency situation, fresh will be difficult to come by unless you own a cow or a goat.
+Fresh will be difficult to come by in an emergency situation unless you own a cow or a goat.
 Dried milk provides not only milk to drink, but milk to use as an ingredient in other dishes.
-Also look for shelf-stable milk that comes in cardboard cartons.
+Also, look for shelf-stable milk that comes in cardboard cartons.
 It’s a very good option to dried milk.

 Stock up on table salt at your local Costco.
 It’s inexpensive and has multiple uses.
 I’ve purchased boxes of Kosher salt, along with the regular iodized table salt.

 Buy canned beans and dry beans in different varieties.
-Versatile, economical and a good source of fiber.
+They’re versatile, economical, and a good source of fiber.
+Canned beans are already cooked and only need to be drained and rinsed before eating.
 Dried beans can be ground into a powder and added to everything from cookies to soups.

 Canned tomatoes, tomato sauce, tomato paste, tomato puree, etc. Watch for them on sale and then grab a few dozen cans.
 Learn how to can and dehydrate tomatoes.
 They’re the basis for salsas, soups, stews, and sauces.
 I’ll bet you’ve eaten something made from tomatoes in the past 48 hours!